Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs: Experimental Evaluation

 \section{Experimental Evaluation}

 We benchmark six state-of-the-art LLMs on their ability to generate valid reasoning trajectories and Socratic conversations: \texttt{GPT-5}, \texttt{GPT-5-mini}, \texttt{Claude Sonnet-4.5}, \texttt{Claude Haiku-4.5}, \texttt{Gemini 2.5-flash}, and \texttt{Gemini 2.5-pro}.
-The 6 LLMs are evaluated in 14 total configurations with varying levels of reasoning and different hyperparameters, as described in detail in Appendix~\ref{sec:appendix-exp-setup}.
+The 6 LLMs are evaluated in 14 total configurations with varying levels of reasoning and different hyperparameters.
 All experiments leverage the API from the respective LLM providers.